Centauri-OS/Correio/README.md

 # **Introducing**
 ## "Hermes" is a package manager used in the Centauri-OS distribution.
-It is made in POSIX shell, open-source, and completely free.
+It is made in POSIX Shell, open-source, and completely free.
 # **Why Hermes?**
 ## Hermes was the messenger of the gods in Greek mythology, known for his speed and ability to transport messages and objects from one place to another.
 Likewise, a package manager is responsible for transporting and managing software packages from one place to another.
 In addition, the name "Hermes" has a pleasant sound and is easy to remember, which is important for a software name.
 # **How does Hermes work?**